Skip to Main Content

 What's Included?

-Role Tasks Consultation Collaboration (on a limited and case-by-case basis)
+Review Step Tasks Consultation Collaboration (on a limited and case-by-case basis)

-Instruction in search techniques and methods X X
+Instruction on search methods X X

-Training in citation management software use X X
+Instruction in screening software use X X

-Documentation of search strategies X
+Documentation of search strategy X

 Management of search results X